The 37 scariest movies of all time

 ''If you've got a taste for terror, take Carrie to the prom.''
 De Palma's pig blood-soaked metaphor about a young woman coming of age in the oversexed world of high school remains a master class in dread.
 As the picked-on telekinetic Carrie White, Sissy Spacek pivots from tormented to tormentor with the flip of switch.
 The prom scene is a Rube Goldberg contraption of suspense.
 And the final scare remains the best stinger in horror movie history.

 Before it became a J-horror cliché, Nakata's fiendishly clever import introduced us to the unshakably spooky and strange image of a long-haired ghost of a dead girl crawling out of the television.
 Good luck sleeping after you see Ringu for the first time.

 Is it as good as Romero's Dawn of the Dead?
 No (more on that later).
 But the opening 20 minutes are the most frantic, insane, pulse-quickening moments of any zombie movie ever.
 You feel what it's like to wake up in the middle of an apocalypse where the dead have risen from the grave and they won't be stopped until they're gnawing on your flesh.

 Director: George A. Romero

-Zombies come to the shopping mall in the splatter-packed second installment of Romero’s living dead cycle.
-Enhanced by an almost sickening sense of dread and make-up maestro Tom Savini’s gruesome special effects, Dawn is every bit as unshakeable as Night of the Living Dead was a decade earlier.
+Zombies come to the shopping mall in the splatter-packed second installment of Romero's living dead cycle.
+Enhanced by an almost sickening sense of dread and make-up maestro Tom Savini's gruesome special effects, Dawn of the Dead is every bit as unshakeable as Night of the Living Dead was a decade earlier.
 Plus this time the gore was in color.